Skip to content

 Context for Operators

 B2B PSP Trustpilot ratings are less representative than consumer wallet ratings because the buyer population is small and the people leaving reviews are typically either very happy long-term clients or very unhappy churned ones.
 The 4.2/5 here is a positive signal but not the same kind of signal as DraftKings publicly running their volume through Nuvei.
 Glassdoor is the more material data point for emerchantpay: 3.7/5 from 55 employee reviews, 63% recommend, with mentions of layoffs and benefit cuts.
-Combined with the May 2023 auditor resignation over governance concerns, the operational picture is less polished than the marketing — worth raising in commercial conversations.
+Combined with the May 2023 auditor resignation over governance concerns, the operational picture is less polished than the marketing, and it is worth raising in commercial conversations.

 Notable Clients